gfek/Lepus/README.md

 DNSTrail_API_KEY=<YourDNATrailAPI>
 ```

-### Dictionairy Mode
+### Dictionary Mode

-A file can be given as an input `-w` switch for performing a dictionairy discovery mode.
+A file can be given as an input `-w` switch for performing a dictionary discovery.
 Forward DNS lookup is performed for identifying subdomains for a given domain.

 ### Requirements